 We are quickly approaching the time of year when winter storms become a regular occurrence.
 They’re unavoidable, yes, but many people have made the decision to adopt and invest in an alternative source of power in their home — a generator.
 A generator is a device that turns mechanical energy into electrical energy for use.
 There are two main types— a standby generator, which is a permanent installation adjacent to your home, and a portable generator, which is able to be stored and moved with ease.
 Which type is the best for your home?
 Let’s take a look at the differences here.

 The power just went out in your home.
 What’s next?
-With a standby generator, electricity returns to your home within a few seconds.
-A standby generator automatically restores electricity when it goes out.
-With a portable generator, the entire process will be manual — retrieving the generator, refueling it, starting it up, and plugging in whatever you wanted to energize.
+With a standby, electricity returns to your home within a few seconds.
+A standby automatically restores electricity when it goes out.
+With a portable, the entire process will be manual — retrieving the unit, refueling it, starting it up, and plugging in whatever you wanted to energize.

 Standby generators have the ability to provide high-quality, uninterrupted power to your entire house, or only to designated circuits, your choice.
-With a portable generator your choice of circuits narrows considerably.
+With a portable, your choice of circuits narrows considerably.

 If you’re looking for peace of mind for either short or prolonged outages and an automatic transfer of power, a standby generator best offers that security to you and your family.
-If you think that you can’t afford to have a standby generator installed, think again.
+If you think that you can’t afford to have one installed, think again.
 You can power only the essential circuits or your entire house, with choices available to fit every budget.

 Have You Made Your Decision?

-If you decided on a generator for your home, we’d like to help.
-Air Group not only delivers and installs standby generators, but cover every step along the way.
+If you decided on one for your home, we’d like to help.
+Air Group not only delivers and installs but covers every step along the way.
 Find out more about our comprehensive process here then click here to set up an appointment!